-I am hopeful that I no longer have to worry about having a different background from my peers as long as companies continue to make diversity efforts, such as Wells Fargo.
+I am hopeful that I will no longer have to worry about having a different background from my peers, as long as companies continue to make diversity efforts such as Wells Fargo.

 I have faith that other companies will follow in Wells Fargo's footsteps to create a more diverse future for the next generations.